-CAHPS Research on Survey Design and Administration
+CAHPS Survey Design and Administration

-- represent the target enrollee or patient population,
+- Represent the target enrollee or patient population.

-- reflect their experiences with health care, and
+- Reflect their experiences with healthcare.

-- can be compared across health care groups or organizations.
+- Can be compared across health care groups or organizations.

 Research Meeting on Advances in Survey Methodology